MaheshDeevi/SeleniumAutomationFramework/README.md

 Contributions are welcome!
 Please follow the [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [SeleniumHQ](https://www.selenium.dev/) for providing the Selenium WebDriver.
 - [Maven](https://maven.apache.org/) for project management and build automation.
-- Your Name and other contributors for their valuable contributions.